Pigpog/csgo-vlc-volume/README.md

 # csgo-vlc-volume
-Adjusts your VLC (https://github.com/videolan/vlc) playback volume depending on if you are alive or not in Counter-Strike: Global Offensive
+Adjusts your VLC (https://github.com/videolan/vlc) playback volume depending on if you are alive or not in Counter-Strike: Global Offensive, or when the round ends.

 ### Required setup
 #### CS:GO